Kianoosh76/homepage/courses/csc309/resources/handouts/pp1/pp1.md

 **Note 6**: You need to implement the project using REST, Next.js, Prisma, React (next part), TailwindCSS (next part), and Docker (next part).
 Using alternative frameworks (such as GraphQL, Angular, Django, Sequelize, etc.) is not allowed.

 **Note 7**: All of your APIs must use the HTTP protocol and adhere to the REST framework principles.
 That includes the ones for code execution.
-Read [https://piazza.com/class/lyxtwbrilt96h0/post/200](this post) for more info on that.
+Read [this post](https://piazza.com/class/lyxtwbrilt96h0/post/200) for more info on that.

 **Note 8**: Instead of pre-selected avatars, you can have users upload profile pictures.
 Either options are okay.

 **Note 9**: The `startup.sh` script must also create an admin user, with the username and password being included in the docs.

+**Note 10**: The marking scheme can be found [here](https://cdn-uploads.piazza.com/paste/keww42r1dy2ns/13ae0acca92a1de0b947426ecf0b6c86482f912acade6c57439b6a25f57ba102/Screenshot_2024-10-24_at_3.36.17_PM.png).

 ## What to submit